wavemaker/docs/learn/sending-email-using-java-service/index.md

 The process shows:

-1. to create an Email client to send out emails.
+1. How to create an Email client to send out emails.
-2. to use Java Mail API in a Java Service to send out emails.
+2. How to use Java Mail API in a Java Service to send out emails.
-3. to parameterize the Java Service.
+3. How to parameterize the Java Service.

-**1: Adding Mail.jar** This can be done in two ways:
+**Step 1: Adding Mail.jar** This can be done in two ways:

-**1**: Download and Import file of your choice into your app using the [Resource](http://[supsystic-show-popup id=112]) option to the folder.
+**Method 1**: Download and Import _mail.jar_ file of your choice into your app using the [Import Resource](http://[supsystic-show-popup id=112]) option to the _lib_ folder.

 OR

-**2**: Add dependency:
+**Method 2**: Add dependency:

-1. the project and access File Explorer
+1. Open the project and access File Explorer
-2. for pom.xml
+2. Search for pom.xml
-3. following dependency needs to be added to  file under section:
+3. The following dependency needs to be added to _pom.xml_ file under _dependencies_ section:

     <dependency>
         <groupId>com.sun.mail</groupId>